hackdartmouth/hacker-hotline/README.md

 <h1>Hacker Hotline</h1>
-<h6>Connecting Mentors with Hackers</h6>
+<h6>Streamlining the hackathon mentorship process</h6>
 <p>This app is meant to streamline the mentorship process by allowing hackathon participants
 who need help to submit requests and subsequently dispatching available mentors to them. makes use of the Twilio/Firebase APIs and node.js.</p>
+<p>To use this app, you will have to create a config.json file with information for your Twilio and Firebase accounts;
+see server.js variable names for what you should name each item in the config file.</p>
 <h3>TODO:</h3>
 <h6>absolutely necessary</h6>
 <ul>